-ReSolve Asset Management SEZC (Cayman) ("ReSolve"), located at 90 North Church Street Strathvale House, 5th Floor Georgetown, Grand Cayman, Cayman Islands, KY1-9012, serves as futures trading advisor to the Return Stacked Bonds & Managed Futures ETF and the Subsidiary.
+ReSolve Asset Management SEZC (Cayman) ("ReSolve"), located at 90 North Church Street Strathvale House, 5th Floor George Town, Grand Cayman, Cayman Islands, KY1-9012, serves as futures trading advisor to the Return Stacked[®] Bonds & Futures Yield ETF, Return Stacked[®] Bonds & Managed Futures ETF, Return Stacked[®] U.S. Stocks & Futures Yield ETF, and Return Stacked[®] U.S. Stocks

+& Managed Futures ETF and each of their Subsidiaries.
 ReSolve was founded in 2019, and provides commodity-related services to investment advisors, high net worth individuals, and public and private funds.
-ReSolve is registered with the CFTC as a commodity pool operator and as a commodity trading advisor.
+ReSolve is registered with the CFTC as a CPO and as a CTA.
 ReSolve is also registered with the Cayman Islands Monetary Authority as a Registered Person under section 5(4) and schedule 4 of the Securities Investment Business Law (as revised and amended) of the Cayman Islands.
-ReSolve became registered a commodity pool operator and as a commodity trading advisor registered with the NFA in 2020.
-As of December 31, 2022, ReSolve had approximately \$426 million in assets under management.
+ReSolve became registered as a CPO and as a CTA with the NFA in 2020.
+As of April 30, 2025, ReSolve had approximately \$650 million in assets under management.

-ReSolve is responsible for the day-to-day management of the Fund's (and the Subsidiary's) commodities portfolio, including determining the Instruments to be purchased and sold by the Fund and the Subsidiary, subject to the supervision of the Adviser and the Board.
+ReSolve is responsible for the day-to-day management of the respective Fund's (and its Subsidiary's) commodities portfolio, including determining the instruments to be purchased and sold by a Fund and its Subsidiary, subject to the supervision of the Adviser and the Board.

-For its services as futures trading advisory, ReSolve is entitled to receive a fee from the Adviser, which fee is calculated daily and payable monthly, at an annual rate of 0.04% of the Return Stacked Bonds & Managed Futures ETF's average daily net assets.
+For its services as futures trading advisor, ReSolve is entitled to receive a fee from the Adviser, which fee is calculated daily and payable monthly, at an annual rate of 0.04% of the relevant Fund's average daily net assets.
 However, as a "Fund Sponsor," Newfound may automatically waive all or a portion of its futures trading advisory fee.
 See "Fund Sponsors" below for more information.

-ReSolve serves as futures trading advisor to the Fund, pursuant to a futures trading agreement between the Adviser and ReSolve (the "Trading Agreement").
-ReSolve also serves as futures trading advisor to the Subsidiary, pursuant to a futures trading agreement among the Adviser, ReSolve and the Subsidiary (the "Subsidiary Trading Agreement").
-ReSolve does not receive additional compensation for services to the Subsidiary.
+ReSolve serves as futures trading advisor to the relevant Funds, pursuant to a futures trading agreement between the Adviser and ReSolve (the "Trading Agreement").
+ReSolve also serves as futures trading advisor to their Subsidiaries, pursuant to futures trading agreements, each between the Adviser and ReSolve (the "Subsidiary Trading Agreement").
+ReSolve does not receive additional compensation for services to any Subsidiary.
 Each of the Trading Agreement and the Subsidiary Trading Agreement was approved by the Board.